rparrett/taipo/README.md

 ## Build

-Taipo uses the [Bevy 0.10](https://bevyengine.org/) engine and is pretty easy to build.
+Taipo uses the [Bevy](https://bevyengine.org/) engine and is pretty easy to build.

 ### Build Dependencies

 - [Rust](https://www.rust-lang.org/tools/install)

-Bevy also has a few [dependencies](https://bevyengine.org/learn/book/getting-started/setup/) on Windows and Linux that you may need.
+Bevy also has a few [dependencies](https://bevyengine.org/learn/quick-start/getting-started/setup/#installing-os-dependencies) on Windows and Linux that you may need.

 ### Build Taipo